 A fun little glitch lets you obtain the airship at any point during the World of Balance.
 This thread shows off the glitch and more.
 One of the upsides of this glitch is that the long-standing Urban Legend of Zelda about reviving General Leo actually becomes possible (albeit not for the entire game and with some conditions attached).

 Sequential Boss: Not only do you fight Kefka's tiers in succession, but if he kills your characters they will also be replaced in succession.

-Shoot The Dangerous Minion: Subverted by Emperor Gestahl: let's just say that trying to kill Kefka on a floating continent hundreds of miles above the surface is a BAD idea, escpecially when Kefka is wielding the power of three gods combined.
+Shoot the Dangerous Minion: Subverted by Emperor Gestahl: let's just say that trying to kill Kefka on a Floating Continent miles above the surface is a BAD idea, escpecially when Kefka is wielding the power of three gods combined.

 Star Wars ones all around: Biggs and Wedge.
 "Aren't you a little short for a soldier?"
 And, Kefka throwing Gestahl much like Darth Vader does to Palpatine, although unlike Vader, Kefka's action only serves to shove him even further beyond the Moral Event Horizon.

 Also to opera, especially Wagner: Siegfried is a mini-boss in the early game, and Bruin is a bear enemy (in the opera Siegfried, Bruin is his pet bear).
 Edgar's castle is in Figaro (as in the Marriage of Figaro).

 Sole Entertainment Option: The player has to lead Celes through an opera in order to entice Setzer and his Airship to where the party is.
 This really is the only form of entertainment, other than the Coliseum, that the world will experience.